datacommonsorg/website/webdriver-chrome/README.md

 ## Description

-This is a Docker image based on python:3.7-slim, but with chrome and chromedriver preinstalled which can help using Selenium to do automation tests.
+This is a Docker image based on python:3.7, but comes with some other tools:
+    1. Google Chrome: the browser which is used to run the tests.
+    2. ChromeDriver: used to send commands to Google Chrome.
+    3. Java JDK: used to run the Selenium Server, which comes as a JAR file.
+    4. Selenium Server: used to start multiple ChromeDriver instances and run tests in parallel.

 ## How to build the Docker image